liyuan789/Python_Math167/README.md

 ## Programming in Python and SQL [Math167PS]

-- Introduction: This is a programming course in Python and SQL.
-Math167PS(2020Spring) was taught by Dr. Martina Bremer at SJSU.
-This course is not just about Python and SQL programming.
+- Introduction: This is a programming course in Python and SQL (Math167ps), which was taught by Dr. Martina Bremer at SJSU.

+- Main goal: This course is not just about Python and SQL programming.
 A main goal of this course is to improve our general programming and problem solving skills while reinforcing general statistical concepts.

 - second time
 - third time